ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

   An interactive token is one which requires a freshly issued token based on the challenge, whereas a non-interactive token can be issued proactively and cached for future use.
-- Per-domain or cross-domain.
+- Per-origin or cross-origin.
 Tokens can be constrained to the Origin for which the challenge originated, or can be used across Origins.

 Depending on the use case, Origins may need to maintain state to track